Funding: Community-Based Projects for Seniors

 Project costs must relate to the project and could include:

-- salaries, wages and mandatory employment-related costs for project staff;
+- salaries, wages and mandatory employment-related costs (MERCs) for project staff (including administrative costs);

-- Salaries, wages and mandatory employment-related costs for project staff must account for less than 25 percent of the total amount requested from the NHSP.
-This reflects the Program’s focus on volunteerism.
+- Salaries, wages and mandatory employment-related costs for project staff must account 25 percent or less of the total amount requested from the NHSP.
+This reflects the Program’s focus on volunteerism;

 - trades/construction contractors, installers, technicians, etc.;

-- evaluation costs (e.g., surveys to be distributed to participants at events);
+- evaluation costs (e.g. surveys to be distributed to seniors at events);

 - honoraria and hospitality costs;